How to Become a Sports Agent: 6 Key Steps to Make It Happen

 What does an agent do?
 Most people know that a big part of the job involves dealing with contract negotiations and handling endorsement deals.
 But there's much more to the career than that.

-Here's a basic sports agent job description: advocating for and managing the careers of athletes and sports competitors.
-Yes, agents conduct salary and contract negotiations.
+Here's a typical sports agent job description: "…advocating for and managing the careers of athletes and sports competitors…" Yes, agents conduct salary and contract negotiations.
 But they also manage their clients' public images and look out for athletes' long-term interests after retiring from competition.

-So, what do sports agents do over the course of a typical week?
-Basically, they supply necessary support to the athletes they represent, aiming to help them perform and excel.
+So, what do sports agents do in a typical week?
+They supply necessary support to the athletes they represent, aiming to help them perform and excel.
 As an agent, you might: